 The buzz around the movie has reached fever-pitch ahead of its July 21 release, made all the more frenetic by the recent release of several of the soundtrack’s biggest songs.

 Let’s cut straight to the chase, here: the songs are from some of the world’s biggest artists, the music videos are Barbie fantasies, and each release is an utter joy.

 It all started back in May with an Instagram post: Margot Robbie – who plays an apparently imperfect plastic doll who has been slung out of Barbieland into exile – was pictured reading a newspaper bearing the names of (almost) every artist appearing on soundtrack Barbie: The Album.

 No wonder that she looked like she was in a state of barely-repressed shock: left-field pop star Charli XCX, Future Nostalgia chart-topper Dua Lipa, rising star Ice Spice, Los Angeles rock trio Haim, rap icon Nicki Minaj and psych-pop heads Tame Impala were among those joining in with the already star-studded fun.

-For some bizarre and unknown reason, Ryan Gosling – aka.
-Barbie’s beloved himbo Ken - is also in the mix here.
-Fingers crossed that he’ll be lending his pipes to an emotive ballad version of Aqua’s Barbie Girl - admittedly, the actor did sing for his previous role in La La Land – but now it looks like the credit is for the ballad Just Ken, an emotional song which was released last week in which Ken reflects on being “just” a Ken.
+Ryan Gosling – aka.
+Barbie’s beloved himbo Ken – was also, incredibly, included on the list.
+We’d hoped that he’d be lending his pipes to an emotive acoustic version of Aqua’s Barbie Girl – the actor did, after all, sing for his previous role in La La Land – but now it looks like the credit is for the ballad Just Ken, an emotional song which was released last week in which Ken reflects on being “just” a Ken.

 Aqua previously confirmed that their original track would not feature in the upcoming Barbie film, telling Variety it felt “too on the nose” and “cheese on cheese”.